fulgid0/ASMS_discovery/README.md

 To do:

--change time_stamp format

--put exception handler

 -comand line setup of refresh time

 -colorful prompt

+-Make the script more modular

--make a list of other interesting sites
+-make a list of other interesting sites (ReadME page)

 -implement other sites parser

+------Improvements already covered:

+-change time_stamp format

+-Execpetion handling (bad queries, unexpected data format)